wds4/pretty-good/appDescriptions/curatedLists/exampleListCuration.md

   <img src="../../.erb/img/nostrClientsCurationImg1.png" width="49%" display="inline-block" />
 </span>

 LEFT PANEL: From the perspective of wds4, "scammy fake client" is rejected from the list, with several legit clients accepted onto the list and several others awaiting curation by the grapevine.
-RIGHT PANEL: From the percpective of the joker, "scammy fake client" is the only one accepted onto the list, with one legit client having been rejected.
+RIGHT PANEL: From the perspective of the joker, "scammy fake client" is the only one accepted onto the list, with one legit client having been rejected.

 Why do they see different results?
 How does wds4 know that joker is a bad actor?
 How are the lists sorted?
 The panels below illustrate how these determinations are made.